 You can help APRA by volunteering in a number of ways, but please note:

-- We are unable to accept volunteers in need of fulfilling community service requirements.
+- We are unable to accommodate community service requirements.

 WAYS TO VOLUNTEER: